pex-gcc/METC-Supervisor/README.md

 Necessary environment variables:

 ```
-DatabaseEndpoint        - endpoint for Azure database for storing all events and active calls
+DatabaseEndpoint        - endpoint for Azure Cosmos database for storing all events and active calls
 QueueStorageAccount     - endpoint for storage account for queues
+EventsDatabaseName      - name of the database with Cosmos to store events
+EventsContainerName     - name of the container within the above database to store events
 ```